etherisc-legacy/GIF/docs/gifcli_manual.rst

 It is also required to fund your account with some test ETH on `Rinkeby test network <https://faucet.rinkeby.io/>`_.

-9. After that, you can continue with the migration using the ``HTTP_PROVIDER="https://rinkeby.infura.io/v3/paste your infura key here" MNEMONIC="input here the mnemonic, created in the previous step" npm run migrate -- --network rinkeby`` command.
+9. After that, you can continue with the migration using the ``HTTP_PROVIDER="https://rinkeby.infura.io/v3/KEY" MNEMONIC="mnemonic" npm run migrate -- --network rinkeby`` command.
+In the command text, instead of the word "KEY" paste your infura key and, instead of the word "mnemonic", input here the mnemonic, created in the previous step.
 To execute the command, you need to create an account at `Infura <https://infura.io/register>`_ (if you haven't yet) and paste the key from your account into the mentioned space in the command.

 .. note :: Operating on the Ethereum environment, all the transactions consume "gas".
 You can face a warning message like this: *"Error:  *** Deployment Failed *** "Migrations" -- The contract code couldn't be stored, please check your gas limit."* In this case, you need to top up your account with some ETH and execute the command again.